Onion

 Large-scale onion cultivation

-Onions are best cultivated in fertile soils that are well-drained.
+Onions are best cultivated in fertile, well-drained soils.
 Sandy loams are good as they are low in sulphur, while clayey soils usually have a high sulphur content and produce pungent bulbs.
 Onions require a high level of nutrients in the soil.
 Phosphorus is often present in sufficient quantities, but may be applied before planting because of its low level of availability in cold soils.
-Nitrogen and potash can be applied at regular intervals during the growing season, the last application of nitrogen being at least four weeks before harvesting.[57]
+Nitrogen and potash can be applied at regular intervals during the growing season, the last application of nitrogen being at least four weeks before harvesting.[65]

-Onions may be grown from seeds or from partially grown bulbs called "sets" or starter bulbs.
-Because onion seeds are short-lived, fresh seeds germinate more effectively when sown in shallow rows, or "drills," with each drill 12" to 18" apart.[59][61]
-In suitable climates, certain cultivars can be sown in late summer and autumn to overwinter in the ground and produce early crops the following year.[14]
+Onions are grown from seeds or from partially grown bulbs called "sets" or starter bulbs.
+Onion seeds are short-lived and fresh seeds germinate more effectively when sown in shallow rows, or "drills," with each drill 12" to 18" apart.[67][69]
+In suitable climates, certain cultivars can be sown in late summer and autumn to overwinter in the ground and produce early crops the following year.[18]

 Routine care during the growing season involves keeping the rows free of competing weeds, especially when the plants are young.
 The plants are shallow-rooted and do not need much water when established.
 Bulbing usually takes place after 12 to 18 weeks.
-The bulbs can be gathered when needed to eat fresh, but if they will be stored, they are harvested after the leaves have died back naturally.
-In dry weather, they can be left on the surface of the soil for a few days for drying, then placed in nets, roped into strings, or laid in layers in shallow boxes.
-They are stored effectively in a well-ventilated, cool place.[14]
+The bulbs can be gathered when needed to eat fresh, but if stored, they are harvested after the leaves have died back naturally.
+In dry weather, they may be left on the surface of the soil for a few days for drying, then are placed in nets, roped into strings, or laid in layers in shallow boxes to be stored in a cool, well-ventilated place.[18]

 Pests and diseases

-Onions suffer from a number of plant disorders.
+Onions suffer from several pests and diseases.
 The most serious for the home gardener are likely to be the onion fly, stem and bulb eelworm, white rot, and neck rot.
 Diseases affecting the foliage include rust and smut, downy mildew, and white tip disease.
 The bulbs may be affected by splitting, white rot, and neck rot.
 Shanking is a condition in which the central leaves turn yellow and the inner part of the bulb collapses into an unpleasant-smelling slime.
-Most of these disorders are best treated by removing and burning affected plants.[63]
-The larvae of the onion leaf miner or leek moth (Acrolepiopsis assectella) sometimes attack the foliage and may burrow down into the bulb.[64]
+Most of these disorders are best treated by removing and burning affected plants.[71]
+The larvae of the onion leaf miner or leek moth (Acrolepiopsis assectella) sometimes attack the foliage and may burrow down into the bulb.[72]

 The onion fly (Delia antiqua) lays eggs on the leaves and stems and on the ground close to onion, shallot, leek, and garlic plants.
 The fly is attracted to the crop by the smell of damaged tissue and is liable to occur after thinning.
 Plants grown from sets are less prone to attack.
 The larvae tunnel into the bulbs and the foliage wilts and turns yellow.
 The bulbs are disfigured and rot, especially in wet weather.
 Control measures may include crop rotation, the use of seed dressings, early sowing or planting, and the removal of infested plants.[73]